Transportation engineering

-Transportation engineering or transport engineering is the application of technology and scientific principles to the planning, functional design, operation and management of facilities for any mode of transportation to provide for the safe, efficient, rapid, comfortable, convenient, economical, and environmentally compatible movement of people and goods transport.Transportation engineering is considered a sub discipline of civil engineering, focusing on infrastructure systems that enable mobility of people and goods.It addresses both passenger and freight systems, balancing safety, cost effectiveness, and environmental impact.
+Transportation engineering or transport engineering is the application of engineering and scientific principles to the planning, design, construction, maintenance, operation, and management of transportation systems and facilities to provide the safe, efficient, rapid, comfortable, convenient, economical, and environmentally compatible movement of people and goods.

+Transportation engineering encompasses the planning, design, construction, maintenance, operation, and management of highway, railway, air, pipeline, and water transportation systems and facilities, including travel demand forecasting, traffic operations, logistics, network analysis, financing, and transportation policy.

+Highway engineering, railroad engineering, port and harbor engineering, and airport engineering are subdisciplines of transportation engineering.